 The truth is, I'm not a big fan of Brussels sprouts, maybe because of their bitter flavor and soft texture.
 That's enough reason for me to stay away from them.
-And to make it worse, my kids despise them; no matter how I cooked it every time I served my kids Brussels sprouts, they acted as if I feed them poison.
+And to make it worse, my kids despise them; no matter how I cooked it, every time I served my kids Brussels sprouts, they acted as if I fed them poison.
 But, things changed when my cousin and her family came to visit us here in California.
 We took them to eat at Kabuki Japanese restaurant.
 She ordered a crispy Brussels sprout for an appetizer.
 At first, I was hesitant to give it a try, but after I saw my cousin devour it within seconds, I took one and tried it myself.
 To my surprise, my kids ate it too, and we had to order a second plate because apparently, one is not enough.

 Here's the recipe:

 1. Soak the Brussels sprout for a minute in the water to clean them.
 2. Cut them in half 3.
 Drain the sprout and dry them with a paper towel.

 4. Cover a large rimmed baking sheet with foil and spread the Brussels out on the pan.
 5. Drizzle the Brussels with the oil and sprinkle with salt.
 Make sure all are covered with oil and salt.
 6. Bake at 400 degrees Fahrenheit for about 45-50 minutes.
 After 20 and 40 minutes, stir the Brussels to ensure both sides are evenly charred.
 7. On the last 10 minutes of cooking, reduce the other ingredients

 (soy sauce, fish sauce, brown sugar, garlic, and black paper) in a saute pan over medium-high heat until the sauce thickens.
 8. Remove Brussels from the oven and place them in the bowl; slowly add the reduced sauce a little at a time and toss them every time you add the sauce.